galaxyAbstractor/FireCoin/readme.rst

 and you can press the button to donate.

 It also lets you select bitcoin addresses on pages, right-click on them and choose "Send Bitcoins".
 This makes it easy to send payments without opening the client.

+In version 1.1, http://btc.to integration was added, meaning that you can use btc.to shortened addresses instead of normal long addresses.

 How To Use
 =======